besirovic/expensify/README.md

 ### TEST
 All test files are stored in src/tests folder.
 To run tests jump to your terminal and run ```npm test``` or ```yarn test```.

+## ToDo
+* Finish integration with Firebase authentication
+* Style an app